 The Funivia del Colle/Herrenkohlern was restructured in 2006, and it rises along the slopes of Monte Pozza up to the Colle di Villa (Bauernkohlern), at 1.134 m.
 The journey is only 7 mins long, and it covers a height difference of 872 m.
 As a note of curiosity, this is the first cable car infrastructure to have ever been opened in the world for moving people (in 1908), and one can still see an original carriage being exhibited at the upper station.

-The Funivia del Renon/Rittner Seilbahn was activated in 1966 and it connects – in conjunction with the Renon/Ritten railway (see above for further details) – the city with the suburb of Soprabolzano/Oberbozen (literally, ‘Above Bolzano’).
+The Funivia del Renon/Rittner Seilbahn was activated in 1966 and it connects – in conjunction with the Renon/Ritten railway (see above for further details) – the city with the suburb of Soprabolzano/Oberbozen (it literally means ‘Above Bolzano’).
 It was substituted in 2009 by a modern cableway with increased capacity, running every 4 mins.
 The journey is just under 12 mins long, and it covers a difference in altitude of 950 m.

 The Funivia di S. Genesio/Seilbahn Jenesien was realized in the 1930s, and again it serves to connect the city with the wealthy suburban town of S. Genesio Atesino/Jenesien, at the edge of the Salto (Salten) plateau.
 The journey is also about 12 mins long, with a difference in height of around 740 m.